nikolayrk/discord-peter/README.md

 </p>

 # Discord Peter
 Nyehehehe, holy crap!
 It's me, Peter Griffin, but as a Discord bot!
-Using some fancy AI thing from Google (way smarter than me after that time I hit my head at the Clam), I'll chat with ya, look at your pictures, and keep the conversation going just like the real deal!
+Using some fancy AI thing from Google, I'll chat with ya, look at your pictures, and even explain complicated stuff with my own... unique... analogies, just like on the show!

 ## Features

 - Starts new conversations when you mention (`@`) the bot
 - Maintains long-term conversational context when you reply to its messages
+- Explains concepts using Peter Griffin's "cutaway gag" style while keeping the core facts accurate
 - Uses Redis to store and retrieve chat histories
-- Understands and describes images shared in new messages and replies
+- Understands and describes images shared in chat
-- Uses Google's Gemini AI for natural language generation
-- Has a 1% chance of responding to any message, even without a mention
-- Natural typing simulation for responses
+- Shows a "typing..." indicator while generating responses
 - Containerized for easy deployment with Docker
 - Includes a Helm chart for easy and configurable deployment to Kubernetes

 ## Prerequisites

-- Node.js (v18 or higher)
+- Node.js (v24 or higher)
 - npm
 - Discord Bot Token
 - Google Gemini API Key